kellyzen/COMP1044_CW_G3/README.md

 ### Opening Apache and MySQL on XAMPP

-  3. Open up the search engine.
+  3. Open the search engine.

   4. Type in "XAMPP".